ubern-mia/bender/episode05/README.md

 ## Interpretable AI video lectures by Prof. Hima Lakkaraju

 See [here](https://www.youtube.com/playlist?list=PLoROMvodv4rPh6wa6PGcHH6vMG9sEIPxL) for a set of videos on YouTube by Prof. Hima Lakkaraju, from a recent event at Stanford.
 This extends well to the first ever "Interpretable AI course" taught at [Harvard](https://interpretable-ml-class.github.io) by Prof. Lakkaraju.

+# Workshop on Interpretability of Machine Intelligence and Medical Image Computing - iMIMIC
+[https://imimic-workshop.com](https://imimic-workshop.com) including talks and reference to articles published in the area of XAI for medical image computing.